Home—So Different, So Appealing

 Sculpture installation- carpet from artist' childhood home, house paint, 798 ½ x 178 in.,

 Courtesy of the Artist, Los Angeles

-The exhibition will run June 11-October 15, 2017 at the Broad Contemporary Art Museum located at the Los Angeles County Museum of Art (LACMA) and then travel to the Museum of Fine Arts Houston (MFAH), among other venues.
+The exhibition will run June 11-October 15, 2017 at the Broad Contemporary Art Museum located at the Los Angeles County Museum of Art (LACMA) and then travel to the Museum of Fine Arts Houston (MFAH), November 17, 2017 - January 21, 2018.
 Home—So Different, So Appealing is curated by Chon Noriega, director of the UCLA Chicano Studies Research Center; Mari Carmen Ramírez, Wortham Curator of Latin American Art at Museum of Fine Arts, Houston; and Pilar Tompkins Rivas, director of the Vincent Price Art Museum.
 A full-color catalog published by CSRC Press will accompany the exhibition.

 Livia Corona Benjamin, Ten Thousand Three Hundred Square Feet Homes, 2009,

 30 x 40 in., C-Print, Ed.
 5+2 AP, Courtesy of the Artist, New York